-Elizabeth McCormick is a missionary with the General Board of Global Ministries of The United Methodist Church serving as Mission Advocates for South Central Jurisdiction.
+Elizabeth McCormick is a missionary with the General Board of Global Ministries of The United Methodist Church, serving as a mission advocate for the South Central Jurisdiction.
 She was commissioned in May 2016.
 Her husband, David, is also a missionary.
-She previously served as a pharmacist at Chicuque Rural Hospital in Mozambique.
-She and her family currently reside in North Little Rock, Arkansas.
+She previously served at Chicuque Rural Hospital in Mozambique.
+She and her family reside in North Little Rock, Arkansas.

 Elizabeth is from Shreveport, Louisiana, where she is a member of the Grace Community United Methodist Church in the Louisiana Annual Conference.
-She holds a Bachelor of Sciences degree in neuroscience from Centenary College, Shreveport, and a Doctor of Pharmacy degree from the University of Louisiana at Monroe.
-She became a certified geriatric pharmacist in 2016.
+She holds a Bachelor of Science degree in neuroscience from Centenary College, Shreveport, and a Doctor of Pharmacy degree from the University of Louisiana at Monroe.
+She became a board-certified geriatric pharmacist in 2016.

-She has worked as an outpatient clinical pharmacist at Overton Brooks VA Medical Center and as a pharmacy manager for the Brookshire Grocery Company.
+She has worked as an outpatient clinical pharmacist at Overton Brooks VA Medical Center, Shreveport, and as a pharmacy manager for the Brookshire Grocery Company.
 Earlier, she was a pharmacist and intern with Walgreens.

-Elizabeth is from a Christian family and says she has never “experienced life without some knowledge of the teachings of Christ.”
-Yet as she found her identity apart from that of her parents, she also learned to separate faith from the rest of life.
+Growing up in a Christian family, Elizabeth said she has never “experienced life without some knowledge of the teachings of Christ.”
+Yet, as she found her identity apart from that of her parents, she learned to separate faith from the rest of life.

 The idea of serving in Africa as a missionary was actually placed in her mind as a child when a missionary serving there spoke in her church.
-Years later, the thought recurred when she became active in volunteer mission journeys.
+Years later, the thought reemerged when Elizabeth became active in volunteer mission journeys.

-Elizabeth and David have two small children, Eva, born in 2012, and Annie, born in 2014.
+Elizabeth and David have two children, Eva and Annie.